 speaker

 Chairman and Chief Executive Officer

-You know, Alexei, I think there's puts and takes on all of this kind of stuff.
-And the less regulation there are of our clients, the faster they grow, the faster they grow, the better for us.
-Do we make some money by helping them with regulation?
+You know, Lexi, I think there's puts and takes on all of this kind of stuff.
+And, you know, the less regulation there are of our clients, the faster they grow.
+The faster they grow, the better for us.
+You know, do we make some money by helping them with regulation?
 Of course we do.
-But we would much prefer them to grow than them to be over-regulated.
+But we would much prefer them to grow than them to be overregulated.

+speaker